-- Provides students with opportunities to reflect on their identity, clarify their own values and attitudes, and explore the complex and conflicting range of values and attitudes encountered now and in the future. - · Promotes spiritual, moral, social, and cultural development of students- with a focus on British Values and Citizenship. - · Develops capacity to make informed decisions in relation to their wellbeing, both physical and mental. - Develops understanding of social wellbeing: relationships between friends, family, and others how to stay safe, express consent, and be able to communicate when they do not feel safe. - Provides expert independent, up-to-date careers guidance that gives our pupils the best information and opportunities available and helps them progress into further education, training, and employment.
+- Provides you with opportunities to reflect on your identity, clarify your own values and attitudes, and explore the complex and conflicting range of values and attitudes encountered now and in the future. - Promotes spiritual, moral, social, and cultural development of students-with a focus on British Values and Citizenship. - Develops capacity to make informed decisions in relation to your wellbeing, both physical and mental. - Develops understanding of social wellbeing: relationships between friends, family, and others how to stay safe, express consent, and be able to communicate when you do not feel safe. - Provides expert independent, up-to-date careers guidance that gives you the best information and opportunities available and helps you progress into further education, training, and employment.